• Home

 Our Ergonomic Office Chairs

-The two ergonomic chairs that we endorse and recommend below prioritise back support and full ergonomic adjustability.
+The ergonomic chairs that we endorse and recommend below prioritise back support and full ergonomic adjustability.
 Our ergonomic chairs are suitable for users between the heights of 150cm - 195cm.
 The reason our chairs are suitable for such a wide height range is because they each come in three different sizes.
 Please refer to the information on each product page to find what size is suitable for you.

 If you are getting new ergonomic chairs for your office fitout in Melbourne, please click here to receive a bulk order quote.